beau4ta/readme-generator-supreme/README.md

   N/A

   ## Description
-  This application let's the user create a readme file based off how the user answers the promted questions.
+  This application let's the user create a readme file based off how the user answers the prompted questions.

   ## Table of Contents
   - [Description](#description)